BEFORE YOU ARRIVE

-You can make an appointment with our IELTS Coordinator or Senior Teacher at any time.
+You can make an appointment with our Exam Coordinator or DOS/ADOS at any time.
 See posters for details, or ask the ADOS.
 They can help you with external exam information or you ask for help with your CV, questions about your homework or anything else.
 The Student Welfare Officer is available every lunch time to help you too.

 IELTS students can use Edmodo to help you keep up to date with your class work and your classmates.
 You can download the Edmodo App here.
 Ask your teacher or the ADOS how to join your Edmodo IELTS group.
 If you miss a lesson, simply ask your teacher to give you any material that you didn’t receive.

 Speak to someone in the Student Support Office – we are always happy to welcome you back!

 You should request your certificate from the ADOS or at reception 2 days before your last day.
 You can then collect it from reception on your last day.